mavlink/qgc-user-guide/en/PlanView/StructureScan.md

 ### Structure information

-* Base layer alt - This is used to specify the bottom of the lowest layer of the scan.
+The vehicle will fly a pattern such that images fully cover the structure starting from "Base layer alt" up to "Structure height":
-* Structure height - This id used to specify the height of the structure.
+* Base layer alt - The bottom of the lowest layer of the scan.

-Using these two values, the vehicle will fly a pattern such images fully cover the structure starting from "Base layer alt" and then going up "Structure height" amount.
+* Structure height - The height of the structure.

 ## Manual scan

 A manual scan allows you to specify the various distances and heights associated with a structure scan yourself.
-You select Manual from the list for a manual scan.
+You select **Manual** from the list for a manual scan.

 <img src="../../images/plan/StructureScanManual.jpg" style="width: 150px;"/>